CreatorDev/openwrt-old/README.md

     > enter 'w' to write the new partition table and exit
     $ sudo mkfs.ext4 /dev/sdx1

-Mount the usb drive:
+Mount the USB drive:

     $ sudo mount /dev/sdx1 /mnt/

 To put filesystem on USB you will need 'openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz' which is available at "openwrt/bin/pistachio"

-Extract the openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz onto the partition you just created
+Extract the openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz onto the partition you just created:

     $ sudo rm -rf /mnt/*
     $ sudo tar -xf bin/pistachio/openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz -C /mnt/
     $ sudo umount /mnt/

-Run "sync" command to synchronize the data properly on the USB drive.
+Run "sync" command to synchronize the data properly on the USB drive:

     $ sync

 Connect the USB drive and power on the board.

 Press Enter on the serial console to cancel the autoboot and to get the uboot prompt.
-Check if the all the environment variables are setup properly on the uboot prompt or not

-    $ pistachio # printenv

-Type following command to boot from usb.
+Type following command to boot from USB:

     $ pistachio # run usbboot

 ## Boot from SD Card
-Similar to the instructions for Boot from usb drive, you need to format the SD card into ext4 parition.
+Similar to the instructions for Boot from USB, you need to format the SD card into ext4 parition.
 Follow the steps mentioned above by making subtle changes

 `$ mount | grep /media
 /dev/sdc1 on /media/user/5c0dac14-1d47-4a39-8b06-e27861473670 type ext4 (rw,nosuid,nodev,uhelper=udisks2)'